sarken/docs/front_end_coding/css-shorthand.markdown

 layout: front_end_guide
 title: CSS Shorthand
 ---
 On the Archive, we use CSS shorthand.
 This means we combine properties to make shorter rules.
 It's an efficient way to code and it's easy to learn with a bit of practice.
-With shorthand we can reduce
+Without shorthand, our code might look like this:

 ```
 background-color: #ffffff;